samarth-jangda/HackBMU2019_HackingCoders/README.md

 f) Search Best Hospitals And Doctors near you.By entering the pincode you can find the nearest best doctor and hospitals.

-g) Ask for health food .You can select the particular meal(breakfast,dinner,snaks,etc.) ,food preference(veg or non-veg) and chatbot
+g) Ask for healthy food .You can select the particular meal(breakfast,dinner,snaks,etc.) ,food preference(veg or non-veg) and chatbot
     gives you suggestions of food